 • Day 2: -6%

-Cumulatively, this results in a net loss of -0.36%, despite the index being unchanged.
-This is the compounding effect of daily rebalancing, and it highlights why leveraged ETFs should not be held long-term in volatile environments unless the trend is clearly directional.
+Cumulatively, this produces a net loss of -0.36%, despite the index being unchanged.
+That’s the compounding effect of daily rebalancing in action, and it’s exactly why leveraged ETFs should not be held long-term in volatile environments unless the trend is clearly directional.
+Holding through volatility without a plan is one of the most costly mistakes you can make with these instruments.

-One of the major benefits of leveraged ETFs is that they offer institutional-grade leverage to retail investors—without requiring a margin account.
-There’s no risk of margin calls, but there’s still embedded leverage, so losses can accrue rapidly in the wrong direction.
+One of the major benefits of leveraged ETFs is that they give you institutional-grade leverage without requiring a margin account.
+No margin calls.
+But the embedded leverage is very real, and losses can accrue rapidly if the market moves against you.

-While most leveraged ETFs closely track their target multiple on a daily basis, tracking error can develop over time due to:
+While most leveraged ETFs closely track their target multiple on a daily basis, tracking error can develop over time due to several compounding factors worth knowing about.

 • Transaction costs